Maison des Jardies

 Days and opening hours

-All year round, every Thursday and Friday.
+All year round, every Wednesday and Thursday.
 Closed exceptionally on January 1st, May 1st and December 25th.
 Open every other weekend.
-Visits at 2.30, 4 and 5 pm The rest of the year, booking required.
+Visits at 2.30, 4 and 5 pm.

 Prices